adelevie/parse-ruby-client/README.md

 TODO: Implement this!

 Now that you have a bunch of objects with spatial coordinates, it would be nice to find out which objects are closest to a point.
 This can be done by using a GeoPoint data type with query on the field using $nearSphere.
-Getting a list of ten places that are closest to an user may look something like:
+Getting a list of ten places that are closest to a user may look something like:

 ```ruby
 # should look something like this: